Arrested on heating: controlling the motility of active droplets by temperature: Results and discussion

+We have previously investigated the relation between these interfacial modes and straight, meandering and unsteady swimming via dual channel microscopy~\cite{hokmabad2021_emergence}: here, \textit{straight swimming} at barely supercritical $\Pen\sim 4$ corresponds to a pure dipolar interfacial flow structure, \textit{meandering} at intermediate $\Pen\sim 30$ is primarily dipolar with intermittent excitation of a quadrupolar mode that leads to smooth reorientation, while at high $\Pen\gtrsim 300$ the extensile quadrupolar mode dominates, with only short propulsive dipolar intervals, causing a characteristic \textit{unsteady} `stop-and-go' motion.

-At low temperatures, the presence of a co-surfactant does not change these dynamics, as we find a transition from meandering to unsteady motion (Fig.~\ref{fig:traj}d) with increasing TTAB concentration.
-We have summarised these swimming dynamics in a map spanned by temperature and surfactant concentration in \figref{fig:traj}b.
+Adding the PF127 co-surfactant does not appear to change these dynamics at constant low temperature qualitatively, since we find a similar transition from meandering to unsteady motion (Fig.~\ref{fig:traj}, Movie S2) with increasing TTAB concentration.
+We have summarized these swimming dynamics in a map spanned by temperature and surfactant concentration in \figref{fig:traj}b.
 With increasing temperature, we observe a universal transition via straight swimming to eventual arrest.
 We posit that the temperature dependent TTAB depletion lowers \Pen{} below the critical thresholds of higher order interfacial modes, down to $n=1$ for straight swimming and finally $n=0$, below the fundamental advection-diffusion instability.
-We do not provide a quantitative estimate of \Pen{} as in~\cite{hokmabad2021_emergence}, as we cannot quantify the temperature dependence of the underlying physical chemistry parameters.
-The transition temperatures increase with TTAB concentration: for the droplet to arrest, more TTAB needs to be removed from the swimming medium.
-We found the stop/start hysteresis for all TTAB concentrations in use (Fig.~\ref{fig:traj}c).
+We do not provide a quantitative estimate of \Pen{} following~\cite{hokmabad2021_emergence}, as we cannot quantify the temperature dependence of the underlying physical chemistry parameters.
+Fig.~\ref{fig:traj}b also shows a general trend of the transition temperatures to increase with TTAB concentration: for the droplet to arrest, more TTAB needs to be removed from the swimming medium.
+We found the stop/start hysteresis noted above for all TTAB concentrations in use (Fig.~\ref{fig:traj}c).